 Getting his start in composing writing scores for his friends’ games of Dungeons & Dragons, Mick would begin apprenticing under local composers and producers in his free time, including Tom Scott and Isaac Levy.

 Recently, Mick has written music for successful short films such as BUTTONS, a dreamy and hopeful film by Elijah Plaep about incremental personal growth and overcoming addiction; THE COMBINATION, a brief glimpse into the origin on Minneapolis’ most notorious gangster (soon to be a TV series).
-He is also currently writing music for the gorgeous upcoming indie adventure game GIVE UP THE GHOST, coming 2026.
+He is also currently continuing to write music with Polliwog and composing the soundtrack for the gorgeous upcoming indie adventure game GIVE UP THE GHOST, coming sometime 2026-2027.
+Mick is also a major advocate for LGBTQ+ rights and mental health awareness, going as far back as his days in Little Disasters when he donated all the modest profits from their single “Optimist” to Mental Health America.

 To see a full list of Mick’s scores and projects, check out his IMDb page.